JohnEvansOkyere/Trans_BorderFreight_Data_Analysis/README.md

 **Summary:**
 Every step of this analysis—from data collection to recommendations—can be reproduced by following the scripts and notebooks provided.
 This ensures that results are transparent, verifiable, and ready for future updates or deeper dives.

-If you need a more technical or step-by-step version for data scientists, let me know!

 ## 📊 Project Overview